manuelkiessling/simplecd/README.md

 shown above.
 If a script is missing, this step is simply skipped.
 If executing a script results in a status code > 0, the delivery is aborted.

+You can additionally add a file `_simplecd/logreceivers.txt` with one mail address per line.
+If the file is present, a report of the run will be sent to the listed mail addresses.

 ## Usage